 How to Draw a Face Looking Upwards

-- When you are attempting to draw the face for the first time, it is best, to begin with, a front view.
-However, once you have mastered that method, I would suggest that you progress onto drawing the head from the side and then from the more difficult three-quarter viewpoint.
+- When you are attempting to draw the face for the first time, it is best, to begin with a front view.
+However, once you have mastered that method, I suggest you progress on drawing the head from the side and then from the more difficult three-quarter viewpoint.

 - This is slightly more advanced to start this portrait by drawing by reducing the profile view to its purest form.

-- Begin with basic outline shapes by drawing a large circle which is then overlapped by a longer oval.
-The oval represents the front of the face so the same rules of proportion which were used to draw the front of the face will be applied here.
+- Begin with basic outline shapes by drawing a large circle overlapped by a more extended oval.
+The oval represents the front of the face, so the same rules of proportion used to draw the front of the face will be applied here.

-- Again subdivide the bottom half of the face to mark a point for the nose, subdivide again below then nose to mark a point where the mouth will be drawn.
+- Subdivide the bottom half of the face.
+To mark a point for the nose.
+Subdivide again below the nose to mark a point where the mouth will be drawn.

 - To take your drawing to the next stage, pivot the eye level by twenty to thirty degrees.
-With the pivot point based in the center of the circle.
-This will give the impression of a portrait which is looking upwards.
+The pivot point is based in the center of the circle.
+This will give the impression of a portrait that is looking upwards.

-- Practice drawing the of the side of the head and face by drawing a series of small sketches, this will let you practice the skill of drawing the head from different angles.
+- Practice drawing a series of small sketches on the side of the head and face.
+This will let you practice the skill of drawing the head from different angles.